Hot Cross Buns

 Hot cross buns are simple and delicious sweet rolls that are popular for Easter.
 They are flavored with cinnamon, nutmeg and all spice and have raisins scattered throughout.
 What makes these buns popular around Easter is the signature cross on top of the buns.

-Why you should make this recipe: The buns are spiced and lightly sweetened for plenty of flavor.
+- Delicious flavor.
+The buns are spiced and lightly sweetened for plenty of flavor.
 They also have orange zest, which nicely complements the spices.
-The buns can also be made ahead of time for easy holiday prep.

 - Make the dough: Whisk together dry ingredients, then add wet ingredients.
 Knead with a stand mixer for 5 minutes, then knead by hand a couple times until dough is soft and not sticky.